OpenArCloud/oscp-geopose-protocol/README.md

 ## Purpose

 Early version of a standard GeoPoseProtocol API i.e. a request/response protocol for visual localization.
-The GeoPose representation will be formalized through the [OGC GeoPose Working Group](https://www.ogc.org/projects/groups/geoposeswg).
+The GeoPose encoding has been standardized by [OGC GeoPose Working Group](https://www.ogc.org/projects/groups/geoposeswg).